Do you like cooking Asian food?

 Thai fresh herbs?

-You immediately think of fresh cilantro, right.
+You would immediately think of fresh cilantro, right.

 However one of the most commonly used herbs in Thai dishes is actually fresh mint.
 Fresh cilantro is also used, but more in cold preparations such as spicy Thai (beef) salads, and mainly in combination with fresh mint.